 Normally, peroneal dysfunction shows up when you analyze your walking and standing posture.
 Check out an old flip flop and you’ll know if you tend to put your weight to the inside of your foot, outside of your foot, or right down the middle.
 If your weight is on the inside of your foot, your peroneals might be tight or weak.
 This will impact your comfort when walking or simply standing still.

 As with all muscles, the peroneals can be injured.
 Forced inversion of the ankle can overstretch the peroneals by forcefully rolling to the outside of the foot.
 This may create chronic problems with ankle joint stability in the future.

 Restoring or Maintaining Health

 As with all muscles, the peroneals are capable of tears or sprains.
 If you feel pain, it is best to consult your physician.
 Your medical professional can order the appropriate imaging, therapy, and medication to help you heal as quickly as possible.

 If you’re wanting to strengthen your peroneals yourself, practice gently rolling to the outside edge of your feet and coming back to neutral.
 Then, roll in toward your arches and come back to neutral.
 Go back and forth between the two extremes, challenging yourself to stop at a perfectly centered neutral each time.

 I consulted The Concise Book of Muscles by Chris Jarmey.
 Recently, the book was revised and is in its third edition.
-For some reason, the Amazon link wouldn’t pull up, but I did find the newest edition of the book on Amazon.
+Although I haven’t personally read this whole edition of this book, I have the first edition and love it.

 Peroneals are tricky muscles to stretch.
 What do you do to stretch your peroneals?
 Let us know in the comments below.